Herbse/LauraBot/README.md

 # LauraBot

-First prototype for the ChatScript based bot for the Vicontact prototype.
+First prototype of the ChatScript based bot for the Vicontact project.

 Consists of two bots at the moment:

 # "Laura"

-Recent version of a prototype child, which is should be used in the experiment.
+Recent version of a prototype child, which should be used in the experiment.
 The language is German.

 # "OOB"